FHeilmann/klipper/PD-INSTALL.md

 4. Configure klipper

-   It is highly recommend that in addition to configure the paneldue extra you also configure the virtual SD extra.
+   It is highly recommend that in addition to configuring the paneldue extra you also configure the "virtual SD card" extra.
 This allows for printing from file.

-   A sample config looks like the following:
+   A sample config with both might look like the following:

 ~~~~
 [virtual_sdcard]